commul/all4ling/content/english/about/projects/zeitshift.md

 To make these tasks more engaging, we're developing **games and activities** designed to help you explore this wonderful body of textual heritage as you contribute data!
 So far, we've developed one game and one activity.

-No sign-up or registration is required!
+No sign-up or registration required!

-##### Game: OCR correction
+#### Game: OCR correction

 This custom game adapts [Typespeed](http://typespeed.sourceforge.net/).
 The game comes with different scenarios.
 In the "Who Killed Ötzi?" scenario shown below, arrows carrying words in Fraktur script fly from the left to the right of the screen in the direction of [Ötzi the Iceman](https://www.iceman.it/en/the-iceman/).
 These words are people names extracted from the Tyrolean newspapers.
 The goal of the game is simple: players must type the names as fast as possible before they reach and kill Ötzi!
 The more words are typed the longer Ötzi lives and the more points the player collects.
 When Ötzi dies, players are shown the original newspaper article from which the killing name (the killer!) was taken, allowing them to explore its context.

 {{<figure src="/images/wko.png" alt="Game preview" caption="<em>'Who killed Ötzi?' game preview.</em>" width="100%" class="border-0">}}

-##### Activity: Mapping advertisements
+#### Activity: Mapping advertisements

-In this activity, citizens geotag and, optionally, transcribe historical advertisements published in the newspapers in order to reconstruct the commercial landscape of 19th and 20th century Tyrol.
+In this activity, citizens geotag and, optionally, transcribe historical advertisements published in the newspapers in order to reconstruct the commercial landscape of early 20th century Tyrol.
 Many shops from those times still exist today!

 This activity makes use of an existing third-party platform, [Historypin](https://www.historypin.org/en/).
-To work on this task, you will have to create an account with Historypin.
+To work on this task, you will have to create a free account with Historypin.

 {{<figure src="/images/historypin.png" alt="Historypin" caption="<em>Zeit.shift advertisements in Historypin.</em>" width="100%" class="border-0">}}